fs090/SAP_AfO_Refresh/README.md

 #### Settings:
 - **Close Running Excel Instances:** Will close all other Excel files during initialization.
 If deactivated, there is still the possibility that Excel will be closed during the refresh.
 (Recommendation: Activated)
-- **Force Close BOA-Popups:** Will monitor for any pop-ups during query refresh.
-Pop-ups with the title “Messages” will be recognized as BOA Error messages and will be closed.
+- **Force Close AfO-Popups:** Will monitor for any pop-ups during query refresh.
+Pop-ups with the title “Messages” will be recognized as AfO Error messages and will be closed.
 The error messages will be logged.
 (Recommendation: Activated)
-- **Suppress All BOA Messages:** Will implement a temporary Macro in the Excel files, which triggers the Analysis Plugins “SuppressMessages” function.
-This is only necessary in special cases, as it is possible to hide non-critical messages in the BOA Analysis Plugin settings.
+- **Suppress All AfO Messages:** Will implement a temporary Macro in the Excel files, which triggers the Analysis Plugins “SuppressMessages” function.
+This is only necessary in special cases, as it is possible to hide non-critical messages in the AfO Analysis Plugin settings.
 (Recommendation: Deactivated)
 - **Run Refresh All in Excel Files After Refresh:** Triggers a Refresh All action in the Excel file.
 After the Refresh All, there is a waiting time of 60 seconds, which can only be changed in the tool's source code.
 (Recommendation: Optional)
 - **Capture Query Runtimes:** Will capture the query runtime for initial refresh and refresh after submitting the variables in a CSV file.
 (Recommendation: Optional)
 - **Close Excel After Refresh:** Closes Excel after the refresh of all queries is completed, or errors occurred.
 (Recommendation: Activated)